 Cons: Bulky and not easy to transport.

-We love this product.
+I love this product.
 Being able to bake makes this a truly unique stove.
 It weighs a manageable 35 lbs.
 Its bulky though so keep in mind its not for backpacking.
 It features two 7500 BTU burners and an internal 3000 BTU oven.
 Lots of power.
 This is a great product to have for camping and survival situations and gives you the luxury of home cooking anywhere.
 Its incredibly efficient and can provide 5 hours of baking with just one small 16 oz. propane tank.
 It has two removable oven racks and is a table top design.
-It comes in as our pick for #3 Winner because its hard to transport.
+It comes in as my pick for #3 Winner because its hard to transport.

 Numer of Burners

 2 x 30,000

 Pros: Very compact and portable.
 Plenty of power.
 Efficient.
 InstaStart.

 The Coleman Fold N Go is a high quality long lasting extremely portable grill.
 It has good build quality.
 On the downside the pot stands are quite high and there isn’t wind protection so that can be a problem on very windy days.
 The burners are 10,000 BTU each!
 Impressive.
 The design is innovative and space saving.
 Its easy to carry and a great addition to anyones prepping and camping gear.
 The Fold N Go weighs 8.5 lbs.
 For its size and portability it outputs a tremendous amount of heat.
 Great product and deserving of the #1 Winner title.

 Camp Chef Explorer 2-Burner Stove

 Pros: High output 30,000 BTU per burner.
 Large cooking area.
 Lightweight.
 Great value!

 Cons: Windscreens could be larger.
 No auto ignition.